Malia Herman

 When we moved to Maplewood, volunteering came easy.
 Whenever I was asked to help, I said yes.
 I’ve been a class parent, a Tuscan Show director, and a Girl Scout leader, all experiences that were extremely time consuming, but also, immensely rewarding.

-For the past six years, I have been a community advocate for neurodivergent and disabled children and their families, as a former president and current member of the executive board of SEPAC — the Special Education Parent Advisory Committee.
+For the past six years, I have been a community advocate for neurodivergent and disabled children and their families, as a former president of SEPAC — the Special Education Parent Advisory Committee.
 I believe strongly that the families and children I have worked with through SEPAC deserve to be included in all Maplewood events and programs.

-As a member of the Maplewood Pool Advisory Committee for the past nine years, I have worked hard to make the pool more accessible, including the now-discontinued weekend-only memberships, and recent opening of swim lessons to non-members.
+As a member of the Maplewood Pool Advisory Committee for the past nine years, I have worked hard to make the pool more accessible, such as opening swim lessons to non-members and making sure lessons are offered on weekends.
 I continue to push for more affordable rates and swim lessons for all ages, including adults, and children with disabilities.
 I believe strongly that every Maplewood resident should be able to learn to swim — at affordable rates and times convenient to working families.

 I was also a founding member of the SOMA chapter of Moms Demand Action, and I have been a champion for residents in our community and beyond who demand common sense gun safety laws.
-I believe strongly that we need more restorative justice and social workers — in schools and in our community — instead of more guns.
+I believe strongly that we need more restorative justice and community conversations — instead of more guns, and I am proud to be a Gunsense Candidate who has been endorsed by Everytown for Gun Safety.

 Before moving to Maplewood, I worked for 17 years as a reporter for The Associated Press and Gannett/USA Today, first in Charleston,W.Va., where I traversed the state doing an award-winning series on home health care disparities, then in in Washington, D.C., where I covered critical congressional hearings and pending legislation.